GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/platform-vision/index.md

 Chrome extensions are one of the most-loved and most-used features of the Chrome browser.
 Extensions can solve a myriad of use cases for a diverse set of users, and in one form or another they are becoming a staple feature of most major browsers.

-There's a thriving extension developer community, with hundreds of thousands of published extensions; and a strong user base, with millions of extensions downloaded every day.
+There's a thriving extension developer community, with hundreds of thousands of published extensions; a strong user base, and millions of extensions downloaded every day.
+We're going to continue improving and extending this vibrant ecosystem.

 This page describes our longer-term vision for the Chrome extensions platform.
 This helps developers understand and embrace the future direction of the